 Another potion upgrade is the Heart Potion++, which contains two servings, and both servings can bring you back up to full hearts.
 This becomes nearly a necessity in Hero Mode, where potions are one of your only means of healing.

-Certain boss fights like Stalfos and Koloktos are made easier if you use bombs instead of attacking their weak points.
+Certain boss/mini-boss fights like Stalfos and Koloktos are made easier if you use bombs instead of attacking their weak points.

 He Panned It, Now He Sucks: That's how fans feel about Gamespot's Tom McShea's review for the game, even though he didn't necessarily pan it so much as knock down its score for misunderstanding basic control mechanics.